Viaduct House, Brecon

 The name “Viaduct House” is displayed prominently on the frontage of this building, but where is the viaduct?

-If you’ve just scanned the QR codes in the window of Little Poppets, look left and notice the crossroads where Heol Gouesnou descends to join The Struet.
+If you’ve just scanned the QR codes in the window of Octopus antiques shop, look left and notice the crossroads where Heol Gouesnou descends to join The Struet.
 This is where the Neath & Brecon Railway crossed over The Struet on a viaduct of stone arches and steel spans.
 The photo of the partly dismantled viaduct in the 1960s, courtesy of the RCTS, was taken from Postern looking towards The Struet.

 The viaduct also crossed the river Honddu, which gives Brecon its Welsh name, Aberhonddu.
 Aber means mouth, and the Honddu flows into the Usk at Brecon.

 The Struet was recorded as Ystrywaid in the late 15th century and Struet in 1744.
 It runs from the former gate known as Strowed Gate (1698) to Priory Bridge and then parallel to the river Honddu.
 The meaning of Struet is uncertain but it may stand for ystrywaid, an otherwise unrecorded word meaning perhaps “a trap”, such as a fish trap.
 According to local historian Brynach Parri, Ystrywaid was the name of a district of Brecon where various industries clustered along the Honddu.
 He suggests the name may have denoted a place of craftsmen.

 Heol Gouesnou is named after the town with which Brecon has been twinned since 1988.
 Heol Gouesnou approximately follows the course of the railway from The Struet to the site of Brecon Free Street station (near today’s bus station).